josephgeorgep/adguard_sync/README.md

-# adguard_sync
-Adguard sync basic config
+a basic config file for adguard sync